AGENCY DESCRIPTION

 The CIP submission includes all major projects, defined as extensions, projects, or programs involving water and sewer facilities.
 Major projects include: water mains 16 inches in diameter or larger, sewer mains 15 inches in diameter or larger, water or sewage pumping stations, force mains, storage facilities, and other major facilities.

-The section following this narrative ordinarily shows only the WSSC Water project description forms (PDFs) for which the Executive recommends changes to the Commission's request.
-Those PDFs would be preceded by project briefs which provide a description of the change and the Executive's rationale.
-The complete set of PDFs submitted by the Commission can be found on the WSSC Water website at http://www.wsscwater.com.
+The section following this narrative ordinarily shows only the WSSC Water project description forms (PDFs) for which the County Executive recommends changes to the commission's request.
+Those PDFs would be preceded by project briefs which provide a description of the change and the County Executive's rationale.
+The complete set of PDFs submitted by the commission can be found on the WSSC Water website at https://www.wsscwater.com.

 PROGRAM CONTACTS

-Contact Brian Halloran of WSSC Water's Budget Division at 301.206.8214 or Rafael Pumarejo Murphy of the Office of Management and Budget at 240.777.2775 for more information regarding this agency's capital budget.
+Contact Sunil Pandya of WSSC Water at 240-876-7101 or Seamus McNamara of the Office of Management and Budget at 240-777-2755 for more information regarding this agency's capital budget.

 CAPITAL PROGRAM REVIEW